blueridgeboost/blueridgeboost.github.io/src/content/winter.md

     <div class="row  justify-content-center">
         <div class="col-12 p-2 darknote">
             <center>
-            <div style="color:rgb(234, 181, 181)">Due to the "winter storm" on January 6 and some issues with the space we are working diligently to address the start date of some classes moved a week later.
-The new start days are marked in bold.</div>
+            <div>Due to the "winter storm" on January 6 and some issues with the office space some classes start date moved a week later. </div>
             <!-- Classes run from January 3 to February 25. <span class="below-md"><br></span> -->
             Try any class for two weeks for only $50. <span class="below-md"><br></span>
             Eight 60-minute classes for $235, 90-minute for $295. <br>